cu-mkp/m-k-manuscript-data/_texts/p-119v_tl.md

 > *at left top margin*
 >
 >
->   See gesnerus de lapidibus
+>   See Gesnerus, De lapidibus

 > *at left top margin*
 >